 Losses from the steel sector has aggravated the non performing assets of the public sector banks in India.
 Only recently the government of India decided to infuse fresh capital in some of the government owned banks.

-It is hoped that there would be some recovery in the losses and the public sector banks would be able to compete with the private sector banks in india.
+It is hoped that there would be some recovery in the losses and the public sector banks would be able to compete with the private sector banks in India.

-Examples of public and private sector banks
+Examples of private and public sector banks

 Some of the public and government sector banks in the country include State Bank of India, Punjab National Bank, Bank of Baroda, Bank of India, Canara Bank, Andhra Bank, Syndicate Bank, Allahabad Bank, State Bank of Mysore, Bank of Maharashtra etc.